reserve-protocol/reserve-index-dtf/README.md

 | Missing return values          | ✅    | ✅           |
 | No revert on failure           | ✅    | ✅           |

 Note: While the Folio itself is not susceptible to reentrancy, read-only reentrancy on the part of a consuming protocol is still possible for a Folio configured with a reentrant ERC20 token.
+To check for reentrancy, call `poke()` or `toAssets()`.
+Other functions also check for reentrancy but may cost more gas.

 ### Chain Assumptions

 The chain is assumed to have block times under 60s.
+The `AUCTION_LAUNCHER` has 120s reserved to act first before anyone else can open an auction.

 ### Governance Guidelines

-- After governors remove a token from the basket via `Folio.removeFromBasket()`, users have a limited amount of time to claim rewards.
+- If governors plan to remove a token from the basket via `Folio.removeFromBasket()`, users will only have a limited amount of time to redeem before the token becomes inaccessible.
 Removal should only be used if the reward token has become malicious or otherwise compromised.

 ### Future Work / Not Implemented Yet

 1. **`delegatecall` functionality / way to claim rewards** currently there is no way to claim rewards, for example to claim AERO as a result of holding a staked Aerodrome position.
 An autocompounding layer such as beefy or yearn would be required in order to put this kind of position into a Folio
-2. **alternative community governance systems** currently only bring-your-own-erc20 governance is supported but we would like to add alternatives in the future such as (i) NFT-based governance; and (ii) an ERC20 fair launch system
+2. **alternative community governance systems** we would like to add alternatives in the future such as (i) NFT-based governance; and (ii) an ERC20 fair launch system

 ### Development